dokterkats/katDBweb/content/steamvr/moh.md

 ---
-title: Medal Of Honor: Above And Beyond (SteamVR)
+title: Medal Of Honor: Above and Beyond 359 (SteamVR)
 ---

 ## Rating (1-3)
-⭐⭐⭐
+⭐⭐

 ### Notes
+This game uses a stamina system for sprinting

-#### Scoring explanaion:
+#### Scoring explanation:
-Medal Of Honor: Above And Beyond *does require* a Joystick Press in order to sprint.
+Island 359 *does * a Joystick Press in order to sprint.
 There *are multiple* large worlds to explore.
 The movement speed *does* feel realistic.
 The game *does* support decoupled head-body movement.